Verzacliche/OneLink-IO/README.md

 - Choose from multiple audio formats, including WAV, MP3, and FLAC.
 - Complete Metadata

-**Note**: OneLink IO is designed to simplify your audio collection needs while providing control over quality.
+**Note**: OneLink IO is designed to simplify your audio collection needs while providing control and quality.

 ## Support the Project